 Before I show the pictures I would like to explain how the surface colour changes occur during the totality.
 This phenomenon is caused by shifting light scattering, which was discussed in the previous section.
 Because the direction of scattered light changes during the totality, the scattered light changes the colour too.
 Based on the 2017 Great American Eclipse example the colour of diffused sky radiation changed from yellowish, just after 2nd contact to more bluish before 3rd contact.
 Interesting is also a mid-eclipse moment, when secondary-scattered light prevails, making a strong dark blue hue on the white surface.
 As the non-umbral region of the sky goes further, then the colour of scattered light turns from yellowish to reddish (Pic.
 11, 12).

 Firstly I would like to describe the colours if scattered light at the beginning of the totality (Pic.
 15).

-This type of observation has been carried out during the 2017 Great American Eclipse, when Sun was at SE around 40-50 deg above horizon.
+This type of observation has been carried out during the 2017 Great American Eclipse when Sun was at SE around 40-50 deg above the horizon.
 The observation results brought in this article cannot be applicable to every total solar eclipse, because every totality is different.
 It only shows how significantly things change during a very short period of totality.

 - Gedzelman S.D., 1975, Sky color near the horizon during a total solar eclipse, (in:) Applied Optics, vol. 14, p.
 2382 – 2387